harrisoncramer/gitlab.nvim/README.md

   create_mr = {
-    target = nil, -- Default branch to target when creating an MR template_file = nil, -- Default MR template in .gitlab/merge_request_templates title_input = { -- Default settings for MR title input window
-      width = 40,
+    target = nil, -- Default branch to target when creating an MR template_file = nil, -- Default MR template in .gitlab/merge_request_templates delete_branch = false, -- Whether the source branch will be marked for deletion squash = false, -- Whether the commits will be marked for squashing title_input = { -- Default settings for MR title input window width = 40,
       border = "rounded",